-Smoking is the primary cause of preventable illness and premature death in the United Kingdom, accounting for approximately 100,000 deaths a year.
+Smoking is a leading cause of preventable death in the UK, accounting for nearly 100,000 deaths each year.
 Reducing the number of people who smoke is therefore a key priority in improving the health of the population, and Stop Smoking Services are a key NHS intervention to reduce smoking.

-Although smoking prevalence has fallen in the United Kingdom (from 20% in 2011 to 15% in 2018), the health consequences of smoking continue to present a major public health challenge.
+Although smoking prevalence has fallen in the UK (from 20% in 2011 to 14% in 2019), the health consequences of smoking continue to present a major public health challenge.
 NHS Stop Smoking Services offer intensive group therapy or one-to-one support to help people quit smoking.
-Their effectiveness can be measured by the percentage of people who self-report that they have successfully quit smoking at the four-week follow-up, if he/she says they have not smoked at all since two weeks after the quit date.
+Their effectiveness can be measured by the percentage of people who say, at the four-week follow-up, that they have not smoked at all since two weeks after the quit date.

 The Smoking, Drinking and Drug Use among Young People survey (SDD) asks secondary school pupils in years 7 to 11 in England about their tobacco consumption.
 Pupils were categorised as regular smokers if they usually smoked at least one cigarette per week.
 In July 2017, the Tobacco Control Plan for England set a national ambition to reduce the number of 15-year-olds who regularly smoke from 8% to 3% or less by the end of 2022.